 - $2,000 must be contributed to their RESP prior to the end of the year.

 There are extra benefits available for lower-income families.
-And, some provinces have additional incentives to promote saving for education and training.
+Some provinces have additional incentives to promote saving for education and training.
 Your advisor can help you make these choices.

 2. Non-registered accounts strategies